 The Company's operations are subject to federal, state, local and foreign laws and regulations relating to the environment and health and safety.
 In particular, we are subject to certain requirements under the Clean Air Act.
 In addition, certain of the Company's operations involve and have involved the use and release of substances that have been and are classified as toxic or hazardous within the meaning of these laws and regulations.
 Environmental operating permits are, or may be, required for certain of the Company's operations and such permits are subject to modification, renewal and revocation.
 We are also subject to land reclamation requirements.
-The Company regularly monitors and reviews its operations, procedures and policies for compliance with these laws and regulations.
-The Company believes its operations are in substantial compliance with these laws and regulations and that there are no violations that would have a material effect on the Company.
+The Company regularly monitors and reviews its operations, procedures and policies for compliance with these laws and regulations and that there are no violations that would have a material effect on the Company.
 Despite these compliance efforts, some risk of environmental and other damage is inherent in the Company's operations, as it is with other companies engaged in similar businesses, and there can be no assurance that material violations will not occur in the future.
 The cost of compliance with these laws and regulations is not expected to have a material adverse effect on the Company.